-The EU MRV is applicable for ships >5,000 GT.
-Exempted are warships, naval auxiliaries, fish-catching or fish-processing ships, wooden ships of a primitive build, ships not propelled by mechanical means or government ships used for non-commercial purposes, ref.
+The EU MRV is applicable for ships above 5,000 GT.
+Exempted are warships, naval auxiliaries, fish-catching or fish-processing ships, wooden ships of a primitive build, ships not propelled by mechanical means and government ships used for non-commercial purposes (ref.
 2015/757 Art.
-2.1 and 2.2.
+2.1 and 2.2).

-Yes, CO2 emissions in EU ports, including emissions arising from ships at berth or moving within a port.
+Yes, the EU MRV also covers CO2 emissions in EU ports, including emissions arising from ships at berth or ships moving within a port.

-For a voyage to be covered by EU-MRV at least one of the ports of call shall be located in a EU territory, i.e. voyages into, whithin and out of the EU shall be reported.
+For a voyage to be covered by the EU MRV, at least one of the two ports of call of the voyage must be located in an EU territory, i.e. voyages into, within and out of the EU shall be reported.

 No, only ports where cargo is loaded or unloaded or where passengers embark or disembark are considered ports of call.
 Consequently, stops for the sole purpose of refuelling, obtaining supplies, relieving the crew, going into dry dock or making repairs to the ship and/or its equipment, as well as stops in port because the ship is in need of assistance or in distress, stops for ship-to-ship transfers carried out outside ports and stops for the sole purpose of taking shelter from adverse weather or rendered necessary by search and rescue activities are excluded.

-The expression “ports of under the jurisdiction of a Member State” refers to ports located on "EU territory”, i.e. to which EU law fully applies: Ports in the nine EU outermost regions (Açores, Madeira, Canarias, Guadeloupe, French Guyana, Martinique, Mayotte, Saint Martin and Reunion), and also ports in Norway (except those on Svarbald) and Iceland do qualify as EU ports.
+The expression “ports under the jurisdiction of a Member State” refers to ports located in “EU territory”, i.e. to which EU law fully applies: ports in the nine EU outermost regions (Açores, Madeira, Canarias, Guadeloupe, French Guyana, Martinique, Mayotte, Saint Martin and Reunion), and also ports in Norway (except those on Svarbald) and Iceland qualify as EU ports.

 All relevant data need to be monitored on a voyage basis and then aggregated annually.